 The Chameleon’s 20-cell refreshable braille display and Perkins-style keyboard provide a comfortable reading and writing experience.
 Superior internal intelligence and multiple modes of connectivity allow students to use the Chameleon as a stand-alone notetaker, or as a braille display to edit assignments on the computer.

-Contains the following built-in applications:
+Contains the following features:

 - Basic editor to function as a user’s pen and paper.